ewpratten/ewpratten.com/content/blog/2021-03-14-QMK-Vortex-Core.md

 date: 2021-03-14
 written: 2021-03-14
 tags: project keyboards qmk firmware
+extra:
     excerpt: >-
         After having some issues with the factory firmware on my 40% keyboard, I decided to replace it with the widely used QMK firmware instead.
 redirect_from:
  - /post/gkedkd93/
  - /gkedkd93/